 BFI introduction to this 35mm screening:

-Here (and above) is an extract.
+Here (and above) is the trailer.